-It is noteworthy that, unlike existing approaches that finetune VLMs for decision-making~\citep{palm-e, enbodiedgpt}, our framework does not rely on expert demonstration datasets.
+Notably, unlike existing approaches that finetune VLMs for decision-making~\citep{palm-e, enbodiedgpt}, our framework does not rely on expert demonstration datasets.
 The forward and inverse dynamics models can be finetuned on any available transition data (expert or non-expert).
-The policy component requires no finetuning, while the heuristic value function only necessitates some labeled data to learn to estimate the number of steps to a goal.
+The policy component requires no finetuning, while the heuristic value function for open-loop planning only necessitates labeled data to learn to estimate the number of steps to a goal.

-\section{experiments}
+\section{Experiments}

-In this section, we empirically validate three claims: \begin{itemize} \item Compared to VLM-based planning methods, our method is better at long-horizon decision-making tasks, including both navigation and manipulation tasks. \item The strong decision-making ability is rooted in the fact that the fine-tuned Unified Multimodal Model (UMM) serves as a highly generalizable dynamics model, and is further strengthened by our proposed \textit{self-discriminated filtering}, which rejects implausible transitions to improve prediction accuracy. \item Our approach demonstrates superior data scalability in two aspects: it requires no expert demonstrations for finetuning and achieves stronger performance than VLMs when trained with the same amount of data. \end{itemize}
+In this section, we empirically validate three claims: \begin{itemize} \item Compared to VLM-based planning methods, our method is better at embodied decision-making tasks, including both navigation and manipulation tasks. \item The strong decision-making ability is rooted in the fact that the fine-tuned Unified Multimodal Model (UMM) serves as a highly generalizable dynamics model, and is further strengthened by our proposed \textit{self-discriminated filtering}, which rejects implausible transitions to improve prediction accuracy. \item Our approach demonstrates superior data scalability in two aspects: it requires no expert demonstrations for finetuning and achieves stronger performance than VLMs when trained with the same amount of data. \end{itemize}